Dissertation Research Grants

 The applicant’s advisor must also submit a confidential one-page letter of recommendation addressing the applicant’s merit and performance in the program, the significance of the project, and the project’s relationship to the applicant’s dissertation topic.

 This is a completely paperless application process; all materials should be sent by email to email@example.com.
-The deadlines are 15th October 2013 for the fall competition and 11th March 2014 for the spring competition.
+The deadlines for this year are Tuesday, 14th October 2014 for the fall competition and Tuesday, 3rd March 2015 for the spring competition (both six weeks from the first day of classes).

 A subcommittee of the Graduate Council will review submissions.
 Awards will be announced not later than the end of the semester.
 Questions should be addressed to David Lafond at firstname.lastname@example.org.